 Every so often I receive a message from a stranger curious about my travel habits.
 The inquirers are usually Caribbean women fascinated with the idea of traveling but who think this lifestyle is beyond their reach for one reason or the other.
 I usually provide a brief response explaining that “I love traveling so I make it a priority”.
 But what does that really mean to someone who believes it’s practically impossible?

 Currently, I’m mapping out my 2019 travel itinerary and budget while employing several strategies to get more bang for my buck.
-So I wanted to put the proverbial pen to paper to squash some of the myths that prevent Caribbean women traveling, and also share a few tips to help Caribbean women travel further and more frequently (without going broke).
+So I wanted to put the proverbial pen to paper to squash some of the myths that prevent Caribbean women traveling, and also share a few tips to help them travel further and more frequently (without going broke).

 Myth #1: Traveling is too Expensive